 Thoughts on Magnolia Plantation & Gardens

 Slavery was and still is absolutely abhorrent.
 Tragically, racism still exists today, demonstrating the long-lasting, brutal damage slavery did to our nation and the rest of the world.
 It’s difficult to fathom such incredible gardens, blooming under the breathtaking Lowcountry sun, coexisting with such a monstrous practice as stripping people of their freedom, abusing them, and forcing them to work in rice paddies and gardens during the plantation’s 200+ years of slavery.
-We visited the plantation in the hopes of becoming better educated on slavery and the lives of the enslaved people, and I feel like Magnolia Plantation & Gardens did a decent job of this.
+We visited the plantation in the hopes of becoming better educated on slavery and the lives of the enslaved people, and I feel like Magnolia Plantation & Gardens did a somewhat decent job of this.
 Still, there is a lot of potential for positive change.

 What Magnolia Plantation & Gardens Could Do Better